minify-monster/minify-php/README.md

 - `png`
 - `webp`
 - `svg` - only if source is svg too
+- `css` - only if source is css too (no need to enter, css will output always as css)
+- `js` - only if source is js too (no need to enter, js will output always as js)

 The `quality` property can have one of the following values: